 I have taken up baking.
 It is wonderful to create something that comes out of the oven and is warm and yummy.
 The fact is that baking demands that you wait.
 There is a proper time when eating will bring the desired pleasures of good food.
 Just think of something you love melting in your mouth and your brain will light up in anticipation.
 Your mouth might begin to prepare for the pleasure as you read this.
 BUT, you have to work to make it, so you had better make lots of it to enjoy!!!!
 Yikes!!
 I want to eat those scones I plan to bake for Saturday, but I want them right now!!!

 The whole idea for this commentary came from a conversation I had with someone about the guide dog I’m working on getting.
 I’ve been in this process since 2010.
 At this point, I just want to move on.
-I’ve had to think about if I’m ready, or even wanting, to move forward, because I can’t wait.
+I’ve had to think about whether I’m ready, or even wanting, to move forward, because I can’t wait.
 Like the universe, I have had to work with raw thoughts.
 I’ve had to shape and train them.
 Crossing the street in safer places has become a must.
 Thinking about HOW I’ll do it and memorizing routes takes time.
 Learning the train stations and bus stations has been fun, but I’m glad I’m past that.

 I’ve had to reevaluate my established walking routes, my future needs, and the needs of our cat, Penelope, who will have to welcome a dog into the house.
-Getting this dog is life-changing and making the correct choice at the right time is important for our family.
+Getting this dog is life changing, and making the correct choice at the right time is important for our family.

-Childhood is all about “getting there”.
+Childhood is all about “getting there.”
 Young adulthood seems to be moving in the direction of attempting to get it as fast as possible and show it off.
-Eventually there comes a time in life when you reach “wisdom” or the point when you that accept you never will fully have everything you think you need, but that you can have the “needful things”.
+Eventually there comes a time in life when you reach “wisdom,” or the point when you accept that you never will fully have everything you think you need, but that you can have the “needful things.”
 The journey is what it is all about.
 Saving up for the good stuff is where the greatest reward lies.
-Understanding our real needs and allowing ourselves to have wants that might become realities, brings peace through expectation.
+Understanding our real needs and allowing ourselves to have wants that might become realities brings peace through expectation.

-“Yes honey, count the green and red cars and tell me how many you can find.”
-I’ll be content to count the red and green cars until the doggie enters my life.
+“Yes honey, count the green and red cars, and tell me how many you can find.”
+I’ll be content to count the red and green cars until the doggy enters my life.
 I hope it is sooner than later because I feel better about “it” coming into my life now.